This isn’t an essay on photography and art (by any stretch), nevertheless I touch on both here and hope you find what follows interesting and helpful.

 Richard Bernabe said the following in a piece he wrote for Outdoor Photographer, “I believe, whenever it’s possible, in creating a little mystery in my images, particularly with wildlife subjects.”
 There’s more than a little mystery in Barbara’s striking photo.
 Here’s one of my own with some mystery, too, though it doesn’t quite pack the punch that Barbara’s does.
 This female is busy gathering insects to feed her young.
 We’ll add her to the pantheon, too.

 Louisiana-based photographer Roberta Davidson is another who understands the value of local spots.
-She also understands a few things about photography.
+She also understands a few things about photography (and art).
 She recently posted a bunch of her photos on FM Forums including this exquisite one of what appears to be a pearl crescent butterfly.
 She opened her post with the words of Minnie Aumonier, “When the world wearies and society fails to satisfy, there is always the garden.”
 She then followed that up with some words of her own, “A few shots from the garden where I seem to spend all of my time.”
 I’ll bet she took this one with Single-point AF.

 And This Just In